 - Syllabus Statements

 - Common Disabilities

 Any communication regarding the student's accommodation or specific disability is confidential.
 Please use discretion in your personal interactions with students and staff, as well as in any communications regarding your student's disability details.
 Take care to protect any print or electronic disability-related records in your possession.

 Student accommodation information should only be shared on a need-to-know basis only.
 For example, if a student requires extended time on a quiz proctored by your TA staff, you can share information with your TA at that time.

 Students with Accommodations

 Students with disability accommodations are encouraged to meet with you within the first few weeks of the semester to discuss any academic needs.
-Students who have approved disability accommodations are required to provide instructors with a letter, prepared with an access coordinator, outlining their accommodations.
-If a student tells you they have a disability, but you have not received this letter, it is appropriate to ask the student for this record to substantiate the student's needs.
+If a student requests disability-related assistance but you have not received this email, it is appropriate to ask the student to register with our office.

 Disability Resources cautions instructors against making independent disability accommodation decisions, as this may put you, the student, and the university in jeopardy.
 Recommended reading on the unintended consequences of these actions are succinctly outlined here: “When Faculty are TOO Accommodating” by Jane E. Jarrow, Phd.

 The University's commitment and responsibility to our students’ equal opportunity and fair treatment can be found on the University disability website, prepared by Lynnett Van Slyke, disability compliance director.

 If you have questions or concerns about any of the information listed here, please contact one of our staff.